chromium/chromium/content/test/data/attribution_reporting/interop/README.md

               }
             ],

+            // If present and non-null, the lookback days that would create null
+            // aggregatable reports.
+Defaults to null.
+Ignored for sources.
+            "null_aggregatable_reports_days": [1, 5]

             // Exactly one of the registration fields must be present.
 See
             // https://github.com/WICG/attribution-reporting-api for the
             // complete schema.